 The Town plan laid out in 1897 was filled out thru several bursts of infill construction at times of prosperity and then altered thru various annexations and subdivisions.
 In some of these cases, conditions intended to shape the construction were incorporated into either the annexation or subdivision agreements.
 Several of the annexations were enabled thru accommodations allowing greater density than permitted by the county zoning while also preserving existing houses (Daylily Lane, Washington Grove Hills, the Cator property).
 A couple cases were also conditioned on the form and character of the proposed houses.
 The WSSC property (Washington Grove Park) was annexed first, then a subdivision plan was approved that had conditions requiring detached garages, a forest conservation zone, underground utilities and approval of the landscaping and house designs by the Town.
-After working with the County and the Town, the developers of Brown Street Extended proposed a subdivision that included stormwater requirements, a dedicated outlot for a bikeway, reforestation, underground utilities, streetlights and review and approval of the proposed designs as part of the annexation agreement.
+After working with the County and the Town, the developers of Brown Street Extended proposed a subdivision that included stormwater requirements, a dedicated out-lot for a bikeway, reforestation, underground utilities, streetlights and review and approval of the proposed designs as part of the annexation agreement.
 The Town also worked with several internal re-subdivisions of platted property to enable retention of an existing house while tailoring the plat to enable new construction.
 All of these more or less successfully shaped the subdivisions to increase compatibility with the character of the Town.

 Although most of the Town's privately owned parcels are already developed, the analysis provided in Section 2.2 demonstrates the capacity for further internal growth is significant.
 Section 2.2 deals with the adequacy of the infrastructure in the face of two types of possible internal growth.
-The challenges to preservation from both potential infill development and re-development are highlighted.
+The challenges to preservation from both potential infill development and redevelopment are highlighted.

-The first type of development essentially retains the current placement of existing homes and subdivides lots only on that basis.
+The first type of development essentially assumes no change to the current placement of existing homes and lots within each block and counts subdivision of existing larger lots into individually complying smaller lots.
 This infill development can potentially increase the number of residential houses by 33 units.
 This would represent additional growth of more than 15%.
 The second type of potential development for growth is substantially greater using a redevelopment scenario.
-When taking into account the possibility for demolition of existing homes and then re-subdividing the lot to maximize the number of allowed units, the number of homes could increase by up to 52 units.
+When taking into account the possibility for demolition of existing homes, aggregating the lots within a block, and then re-subdividing the block to maximize the number of allowed units, the number of homes could increase by up to 52 units.
 This would represent growth of 25% above the current size.
 Either of these two scenarios would significantly impact the Town's character.

-The likelihood of this growth occurring may not be immediate or imminent, but many older neighborhoods in the County today are struggling to retain their original character in the face of the pressure of increasing land values and the resulting spread of mansionization.
+This has yet to happen, but could pose a risk through loss of historic fabric and potential incompatible new construction.
+The latter could either be in the form of a higher density with closely packed large houses, similar to many developments in the surrounding county, or with a lower density of large houses, which would also be incompatible with the modest scale of houses in the Town.
+The likelihood of this growth occurring may not be immediate or imminent, but many older neighborhoods in the County today are struggling to retain their original character in the face of the pressure of increasing land values and the resulting spread of Mansionization.
 Washington Grove is not immune.
 It faces the same pressures driven by the vanishing space available for new development and the presence of the MARC station.
-The pressure for infill and redevelopment will only increase as development in the surrounding sectors that is already planned or approved becomes reality.
+The pressure for infill and re- development will only increase as development in the surrounding sectors that is already planned or approved becomes reality.

-An additional type of redevelopment not anticipated in Section 2.2 could occur thru the aggregation of lots, demolition of the existing houses, re-subdividing and construction of new houses.
-This has yet to happen, but could pose a risk thru loss of historic fabric and potential incompatible new construction.
-The latter could either be in the form of a higher density with closely packed large houses similar to many developments in the surrounding county, or with a lower density of large houses which would also be incompatible with the modest scale of houses in the Town.
-It is not possible to anticipate the number of units for this type of development.